Literatura Foiro

 Literatura Foiro (English: Literary Fair) is a bi-monthly periodical of Esperanto culture in the Esperanto language.
+It is one of the most relevant reviews aligned with the Esperanto Citizenry.

 History

 In 1970, the magazine was founded by the literature circle La Patrolo in Milan.
 The magazine publishes articles on international literature, cinema, music, performing arts, sociology, linguistics and philosophy.
 It has been the official magazine of the Esperanto PEN Centre in La Chaux-de-Fonds since 1991.